Douglas Wilder: Post-political career

-Wilder has continued as a professor in public policy at Virginia Commonwealth University within the L. Douglas Wilder School of Government and Public Affairs.
+Wilder has continued as a distinguished professor in the L. Douglas Wilder School of Government and Public Affairs at Virginia Commonwealth University.
 He writes occasional editorials for Virginia newspapers.

 Douglas Wilder is the founder of the United States National Slavery Museum, a non-profit organization based in Fredericksburg, Virginia.
 The museum has been fundraising and campaigning since 2001 to establish a national museum of slavery in America.
 In June 2008 Wilder requested that the museum be granted tax exempt status, which was denied.
 From that time, taxes on the land had not been paid and the property was at risk of being sold at auction by the city of Fredericksburg.

 Beset by financial problems the museum has been assessed delinquent property taxes for the years 2009, 2010, and 2011 amounting to just over $215,000.
 The organization filed for Chapter 11 Bankruptcy protection on September 22, 2011.
 Early in 2011 Douglas Wilder was refusing to respond to or answer any questions from either news reporters or patrons who had donated artifacts.

 Wilder made news in 2012 when he refused to support Barack Obama, the nation's first black president, for another term.
 He noted that he supported Obama in 2008, but said the president's tenure in the Oval Office thus far had been a disappointment.
 Wilder did not endorse Mitt Romney, the Republican challenger, and later said that he hoped for an Obama victory despite having gone to a Romney fundraiser.

 In 2015, Wilder published an autobiography, Son of Virginia: A Life in America's Political Arena.